where to mount weather station

 2. Above Natural Surfaces

 We should cover the area around a weather station with natural grass or plants.
-Artificial surfaces like asphalt or concrete can trap heat.
-This can change temperature and humidity readings, making the area warmer than its surroundings.
+Surfaces like asphalt or concrete can trap heat.
+This can change the temperature and humidity readings.
+It can make the area warmer than the places around it.

 3. At Prescribed Heights

 We should install temperature and humidity sensors 1.25 to 2 meters (4 to 6.5 feet) above the ground.
 This height helps us collect data that shows average conditions.
-It also allows for consistent comparisons between different stations.
+It also allows us to compare different stations in a consistent way.

 4. Far from Artificial Heat Sources